 Century Plaza opened in August 1975 and was once the largest shopping mall in the state with over 700,000-square-feet.
-The enclosed shopping mall that opened in August 1975.
-The mall, designed by the Birmingham-based architect firm Crawford, Giattina, & Mitchell, has a contemporary style brick exterior — the interior features a brown tile floor, angular fountains, open stairways, and bronze glass partitions.
+The enclosed shopping mall was home to more than 100 stores.
+It was designed by the Birmingham-based architect firm Crawford, Giattina, & Mitchell, has a contemporary style brick exterior — the interior features a brown tile floor, angular fountains, open stairways, and bronze glass partitions.

 Century Plaza was developed by Engel Realty Company.
 The shopping mall was constructed at a cost of $25 million.
 More than 2.4 million cubic yards of earth were excavated for development.
 Most of that dirt was used in the construction of nearby interstate highways.

 The Sears store was the first to be built and opened on September 25, 1974.
 The official mall dedication was held on August 4, 1975.
 Century Plaza’s grand opening was marked by thousands of balloons filling the interior, many of them filled with cash for shoppers.